Apple iPhone sales fall but beat estimates; shares slip

-Apple Inc posted a third quarter in a row of declining iPhone sales on Tuesday, but beat Wall Street targets for its flagship product and forecast higher-than-expected revenue for the critical holiday shopping season.
+Apple Inc posted its third successive quarter of declining iPhone sales on Tuesday, sending shares slipping despite the promise of better-than-expected holiday sales.

-Apple executives said demand for the new iPhone 7, the company's best hope to revive flagging sales, was strong, despite fiscal fourth-quarter revenue dips in China and the Americas, its two most important markets.
+The world's most valuable publicly traded company said improved sales from China were around the corner, despite revenue falling almost 30 percent from the country in the fiscal fourth quarter.
+It said sales so far to India have only scratched the surface.

+But a slight miss on quarterly revenue and a projection of gross profit margins slightly behind analyst targets reflected broader concerns that Apple may have lost its tech superiority, even with the refreshed iPhone 7.

-Chief Financial Officer Luca Maestri said it was "impossible to know" if there was any effect yet from rival Samsung Electronics halting production of its fire-prone Galaxy Note 7 phones earlier this month.
+Chief Financial Officer Luca Maestri said in a phone interview with Reuters it was "impossible to know" if there was any effect yet from rival Samsung Electronics Co Ltd halting production of its fire-prone Galaxy Note 7 phones earlier this month.

+He also said that Apple was "supply constrained" and selling all the smartphones it could make.

+"It's clear that Apple is bullish about growth in the iPhone, but there's little evidence of that growth in the actual results announced today," said analyst Jan Dawson of Jackdaw Research.

 Apple said it sold 45.51 million iPhones in the three months ended Sept.
-24, beating the average analysts' estimate of 44.8 million, according to research firm FactSet StreetAccount.
+24. That beat the average analysts' estimate of 44.8 million, according to research firm FactSet StreetAccount, but it marked a third quarter of year-on-year retreat.

 Revenue fell 9 percent to $46.85 billion, a touch behind Wall Street targets, according to Thomson Reuters I/B/E/S.

-"Apple didn't have a great (fourth quarter) as iPhones, Macs, China, the U.S. and what appears to be Watch were down," said Patrick Moorhead, an analyst at Moor Insights & Strategy.

-Revenue from Greater China, once seen as Apple's next growth engine, fell almost 30 percent in the quarter, after dropping 33 percent in the preceding period.
-Revenue from Greater China doubled in the year-earlier quarter.

-Apple also forecast gross profit margins slightly behind Wall Street targets, projecting 38 to 38.5 percent, versus expectation of closer to 39 percent, said Mariann Montagne, senior investment analyst and portfolio manager at Gradient Investments.
+Apple also forecast gross profit margins slightly behind Wall Street targets, projecting 38 to 38.5 percent, versus expectations of closer to 39 percent, said Mariann Montagne, senior investment analyst and portfolio manager at Gradient Investments.

 "I think people were a bit surprised that they were so conservative there," said Montagne, whose firm holds Apple shares.

-The stock hit a 12-month low of $89.47 in May but has been on an uptrend since then as investor confidence returned.
+The stock hit a 12-month low of $89.47 in May but has marched up since as investor confidence returned.

+"While we view Apple results positively, we believe shares are taking a natural pause following its strong performance in recent months," said Edward Jones analyst Bill Kreher.

-Apple forecast revenue of between $76 billion and $78 billion for the current quarter.
-Analysts, on average, had expected $75.08 billion.
+Apple forecast revenue of between $76 billion and $78 billion for the current, holiday-dominated quarter, topping analysts' consensus estimate of $75.08 billion.

-Apple is still optimistic about its business in China, CFO Maestri said in an interview with Reuters.
-While gross domestic product growth in the country has slowed, the economy is growing nonetheless, the middle class is expanding and smartphone ownership remains low, he said.
+Apple is still optimistic about its business in China, CFO Maestri said.
+While gross domestic product growth in the country has slowed, the economy is still growing, the middle class is expanding and smartphone ownership remains low, he said.

 Maestri said high demand for Apple's newest iPhones made the company confident about results in the first quarter.